 - If the insurance company is reviewing your case make sure they give you a date for response otherwise you may be waiting until the last moment for approval.

-- Australia has reciprocal agreements with some countries for emergency medical treatment for Australian citizens and permanent residents.
-Refer to Medicare Australia's website for details.
+- Australia has reciprocal health care agreements with some countries for emergency medical treatment.
+This is available for Australian citizens and permanent residents.
+Refer to Medicare Australia's website for further details.

-- International Association for Medical Assistance to Travellers (IAMAT) maintains a network of general practitioners and specialists, hospitals and clinics around the world - who have agreed to treat IAMAT members in need of medical care during their journey.
+- International Association for Medical Assistance to Travellers (IAMAT) maintain a network of general practitioners and specialists, hospitals and clinics around the world - who have agreed to treat IAMAT members in need of medical care during their journey.
 Their aim is to make competent care available to travellers anywhere in the world, even in very remote locations, by doctors who speak English and have had medical training in North America or Europe.
-IAMAT continuously inspects clinics in an attempt to ensure that travellers receive competent medical care.

-- No other country in the world appears to have the equivalent of a subsidised diabetes supplies scheme (NDSS).
+- Diabetes supplies: No other country in the world appears to have the equivalent of a subsidised diabetes supplies scheme (NDSS).
 The cost of diabetes supplies can be very expensive overseas.

 Climates you expect to encounter